-Venturing out to campus after campus may seem like a drag now, but campus visits can make all the difference in helping you make the right college choice.
-So strap on your walking shoes and hit the road, and check these 10 critical campus hotspots off your college visit to-do list.
+Venturing on one college visit after another may seem like a drag now, but campus visits can make all the difference in helping you make the right college choice.
+So strap on your walking shoes, hit the road, and check these 10 critical campus hotspots off your college visit to-do list.

 If you’re lucky, you won’t spend much time in the campus health center.
 However, should you get sick or injured and are in need of anything from emergency care to DayQuil, it’s always reassuring to know you have access to medical care and technology.